Reef Credits Scheme Takes Flight

 James Schultz, CEO of GreenCollar, said there are currently nine identified pilot sites in the Johnstone region in the Wet Tropics.

-“Over the next six months we expect to have moved beyond the pilot phase and be delivering significant reef credit volumes to the market.
+“Over the next year we expect to have moved beyond the pilot phase and be delivering reef credit volumes to the market.
 The vision here is that reef credit volumes become just another part of doing business in much the way carbon has become for graziers throughout western NSW and QLD,” he said.

 Carole Sweatman, CEO of Terrain NRM, welcomed the commitment from Qantas and said it was exciting to see a local idea being backed by a nationally recognised corporate.